 - Enterprise integration with CRM, ERP and BI systems.

 Korem’s approach is to offer a technology agnostic approach, meaning that we focus first on the business challenges, and then look for software and/or data to provide a solution that meets the company’s needs.
-Often, the discussions we have and feedback from customers revolve around choosing one technology over another (Esri vs Pitney Bowes, for example), and often end up resembling a religious debate (like Apple vs Android), which leaves the business user and the problem at hand behind.
+Often, the discussions we have and feedback from customers revolve around choosing one technology over another (Esri vs Precisely, for example), and often end up resembling a religious debate (like Apple vs Android), which leaves the business user and the problem at hand behind.
 People who consider their company to be an Esri-shop tend to look only within the Esri ecosystem for solutions.

 Want to analyze your location data accuracy?